eqlabs/pathfinder/py/README.md

 # py

-This directory will host the code to call contracts using `cairo-lang` python package, and other utilities.
+This directory will host the code to call contracts using `cairo-lang` python package, and other utilities:

+- src/generate_test_storage_tree.py -- generates the patricia tree for a single contract from stdin

 ## Development